andrew/ultimate-awesome/README.md

 - [awesome-adversarial-machine-learning](https://github.com/eric-erki/awesome-adversarial-machine-learning) - A curated list of awesome adversarial machine learning resources.
 - [awesome-affective-computing](https://github.com/eric-erki/awesome-affective-computing) - A curated list of awesome affective computing papers, software, open-source projects, and resources.
 - [-awesome-agriculture](https://github.com/eric-erki/-awesome-agriculture) - Open source technology for agriculture, farming, and gardening.
-- [awesome-algorithms](https://github.com/eric-erki/awesome-algorithms) - A curated list of awesome places to learn and/or practice algorithms.
 - [awesome-android-libraries](https://github.com/eric-erki/awesome-android-libraries) - This is an alphabetical list of libraries for Android development, the majority being actively maintained.
 - [awesome-api](https://github.com/eric-erki/awesome-api) - A curated list of awesome resources for design and implement RESTful API's.
 - [awesome-architecture-search](https://github.com/eric-erki/awesome-architecture-search) - A curated list of awesome architecture search resources.